Spanish or Italian — Which is better language for you?

 Learning Italian can give you access to fashion shows, designers, wine, food, and industry events.

-Both Spanish and Italian languages offer many career options.
-But Spanish has the edge since it has vast employment possibilities.
+Both Spanish and Italian offer many career options.
+However, Spanish has the edge because of its vast employment possibilities.

 Both languages are in high demand globally, making them valuable assets for job seekers.
 Here are a few examples of careers that can benefit from proficiency in Spanish and Italian:

-- Hospitality: Spanish and Italian skills can be precious in the travel and hospitality industries.
-Here, it helps the interaction between guests and staff.
+• Hospitality: Spanish and Italian skills can be valuable in the travel and hospitality industries.
+Here, they help the interaction between guests and staff.

 Things to ask while picking between Spanish and Italian